 One of the key ideas that stood out to me in the Rework book is the concept of picking a fight with your competitors.
 Fried writes, “Having an enemy gives you a great story to tell customers… Taking a stand always stands out.
 People get stoked by conflict.
 They take sides.
 Passions are ignited.
 That’s a good way to get people to take notice.”

 Singling out a giant competitor as your enemy is bold, but it forces us to fight for our ideas.
 On the other hand, having a familiar foe will unite your team and inspire customer loyalty.
-It’s a fiery approach that can work wonders to help you boost your team.
+This fiery approach can work wonders to boost your team.

 Another excellent productivity tip is to eliminate meetings whenever you can.
 They are a non-productive distraction.
 If you must have them, be organized in your planning and execution so decisions get made.
 Fried writes, “Whenever you can, swap ‘let’s think about it’ for ‘let’s decide on it.’”